floorford/messenger/README.md

 - Responsive design
 - An actual backend:
   - User creation and login
+  - Profile modification
-  - Ability to send messages to other users not just dummy it
+  - Ability to talk to another user, not just message something that won't reply
-- Persistance of data when 'logging' back in as same useer
+- Persistance of data when 'logging' back in as same user

 # Getting Started with Create React App